-Information dug out on 19th January says that Apple has announced 70 leading technical colleges and university in Europe which have adopted a program named ‘Everyone can code’ that helps everyone to learn to build mobile apps.
-This program which helps students to learn how to build apps was launched in May 2017 but was only limited to the U.S. before rolling to other markets as Australia and selected institutions in Europe.
+Information dug out on 19th January says that Apple has announced that 70 leading technical colleges and universities in Europe have adopted a program named ‘Everyone can code’ that helps everyone to learn to build mobile apps.
+This program which helps students to learn how to build apps was launched in May 2017 but was only limited to the U.S. before rolling to other markets such as Australia and selected institutions in Europe.

 This program is designed to teach students to build apps using the Swift curriculum.
-Since the arrival of Swift, the company has been initiating various ‘learn to code’ educational program, which includes an app for teaching kids to code, named as Swift Playgrounds.
+Since the arrival of Swift, the company has been initiating various ‘learn to code’ educational programs, which include an app for teaching kids to code named as Swift Playgrounds.
 The expansion of this app to institutions in the U.K., Germany, Norway, Austria, France, Italy, Spain, the Netherlands, Sweden, Denmark, Belgium, the Czech Republic, Ireland, Poland, and Portugal offers development with swift to prepare skills for the students to pursue their careers in the app economy.

 coding is an essential skill for today’s workforce, and through Everyone Can Code, we’re giving people around the world the power to learn, write and teach coding – Tim Cook, Apple’s CEO.